prb28/m68k-instructions-documentation/nbcd.md

 The operand addressed as the destination and the extend bit in the CCR are subtracted from zero.
 The subtraction is performed using binary coded decimal (BCD) arithmetic.
-This instruction calculates the tenís complement of the destination if the X-bit is clear, and the nineís complement if X = 1.
+This instruction calculates the ten's complement of the destination if the X-bit is clear, and the nine's complement if X = 1.
 This is a byte-only operation.
 Negating a BCD number (with X = 0) has the effect of subtracting it from 100<sub>10</sub>.